open2b/scriggo-site/doc/get-started.md

 {% endraw %}
 {% raw %}

-Build the application directly from the `hello-scritto` directory.
+Build the application directly from the `hello-template` directory.

 ```
 $ go build